rydmike/rydmike.github.io/blog_theming_guide.md

     Colors.black.withAlpha(0x66), Theme.of(context).colorScheme.primary);
 ```

 Sometimes you might indeed need a lot of different colors not found in `ThemeData`, its `Colorscheme` or any of its sub-themes.
 This is common e.g. for legends on charts or maps.
-For those cases using a collection of const colors that define them and using them globally is often an acceptable and pragmatic solution.
+For those cases, using a collection of const colors that define them and using them globally is often an acceptable and pragmatic solution.

-These are typically not application design colors, they are more like color attributes that represent certain properties in the real world, or at least a studied data set of it.
+These are typically not application design colors.
+They are more like color attributes.
+They represent certain properties in the real world, or at least a studied data set of it.
 Such colors, depend more on how you want the visualized data to be presented, and not on how the application design should look.
-They thus lend themselves well to being outside of the core application design theming.
+They thus lend themselves well to being outside the core application design theming.

 Of course, if you only need few such colors and are not using all the colors in the `ColorScheme` for your application's design, then nothing really prevents you from tucking in 3 to 4 colors in the `ColorScheme` for this purpose.
 If you do so, you may need to set colors of some component themes to some other `colorScheme` based color values, if they used those colors.
-Currently this is not big challenge as most components typically only use `ColorScheme.primary` or `secondary` color by default.
+Currently, this is not big challenge as most components typically only use `ColorScheme.primary` or `secondary` color by default.

 You can of course in component themes use defined const color values that are not from your `ThemeData.colorScheme` color set.
-If you change these colors in  our component theme interactively, their transition will also be nicely animated, when you change theme.
-They are still themed color values, but not just defined via the theme `ColorScheme`.
+If you change these colors in our component theme interactively, their transition will also be nicely animated when you change the theme.
+They are still themed color values but not just defined via the theme `ColorScheme`.
 The Flutter's Material components are designed to use a coherent shared `ColorScheme` based design, so if you do this you should verify that your alternative design looks pleasing too.

 **FlexColorScheme** on purpose only allows you to select colors from the theme's `ColorScheme` based colors when you customize what colors its opinionated component themes should use on themed components.
 If you make completely custom component themes, you can of course use whatever colors you prefer in them.